jlightstone/cs_project/README.md

 ![Introduction_Data](https://github.com/hoangtung167/cx4240/blob/master/CSV%20Files/Introduction_data.png)

-The data above is shows a continuous block of experimental data.
-The data shows the accoustic viabrations as a function of time.
-With in the data there is also a measurement of the time to failure (a.k.a. the time when the earthquake occurs).
-In order to predict the time to failure features must be extracted from the data and the vectorized in a time series.
+The data above shows a continuous block of experimental data.
+This graph shows plotted accoustic viabrations as a function of time.
+The plot also shows a "time to failure" component (a.k.a. the time when an earthquake or fault slip occurs).
+In order to predict the time to failure, statistical features must be extracted from the data.
+The features used to describe the data are discussed in the next section.

 #### Environment Setup
 <details><summary>CLICK TO EXPAND</summary>